CS-SI/eodag-labextension/CONTRIBUTING.md

 # Contributing

+## Prerequisites

+- NodeJS
+- Python version between 3.9 and 3.12 included (3.13 not yet supported)
+- Cargo (Rust package manager)

 ## Development install

-Note: you will need NodeJS to build the extension package.

 The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
 You may use